 Decreased Platelet Count

 LYRICA treatment was associated with a decrease in platelet count.
 LYRICA-treated subjects experienced a mean maximal decrease in platelet count of 20 × 103/μL, compared to 11 × 103/μL in placebo patients.
 In the overall database of controlled trials, 2% of placebo patients and 3% of LYRICA patients experienced a potentially clinically significant decrease in platelets, defined as 20% below baseline value and less than 150 × 103/μL.
 A single LYRICA treated subject developed severe thrombocytopenia with a platelet count less than 20 × 103/ μL.
 In randomized controlled trials, LYRICA was not associated with an increase in bleeding-related adverse reactions.

 PR Interval Prolongation

 LYRICA treatment was associated with PR interval prolongation.
-In analyses of clinical trial ECG data, the mean PR interval increase was 3–6 msec at LYRICA doses ≥ 300 mg/day.
-This mean change difference was not associated with an increased risk of PR increase ≥ 25% from baseline, an increased percentage of subjects with on-treatment PR > 200 msec, or an increased risk of adverse reactions of second or third degree AV block.
+In analyses of clinical trial ECG data, the mean PR interval increase was 3–6 msec at LYRICA doses greater than or equal to 300 mg/day.
+This mean change difference was not associated with an increased risk of PR increase greater than or equal to 25% from baseline, an increased percentage of subjects with on-treatment PR greater than 200 msec, or an increased risk of adverse reactions of second or third degree AV block.